The sporty Raleigh Redux iE mid-drive speed pedelec (28 mph) has arrived for testing & review!

 Here is a link to the specifications page of the Raleigh Redux iE electric bike.

-Stay tuned for part 2 of the Raleigh Redux iE review with info on the ride characteristics, the range test, pros, cons, and overall thoughts!
+Now checkout part 2 of the Raleigh Redux iE review with info on the ride characteristics, the range test, pros, cons, and overall thoughts!

 Review Note: Each company pays a fee for a review on Electric Bike Report because of the considerable amount of time that it takes to provide an in-depth review of each eBike.
 A lot of time is spent on the full range test with distance & elevation profile, the wide variety of detailed pictures, in-depth video, and the write up with the specifications, ride characteristics, pros, cons, and overall thoughts.
 The reviews on Electric Bike Report are focused on providing you with a detailed “virtual” look at each eBike to help you determine if it is the eBike for you or not.